tranquyetthang281/tranquyetthang281/README.md

 ### Hi there 👋

+I’m a software engineer, I have worked in this field for about 2 years.

+I love math and physics, that's why I chose to be a programmer. 😂😅

+Thank you for visiting my GitHub.
+Hope you find some fun here.

 <!--
 **tranquyetthang281/tranquyetthang281** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.